diaoquesang/GL-LCM/README.md

 # GL-LCM: Global-Local Latent Consistency Models for Fast High-Resolution Bone Suppression in Chest X-Ray Images

-### This code is a **pytorch** implementation of our paper "GL-LCM: Global-Local Latent Consistency Models for Fast High-Resolution Bone Suppression in Chest X-Ray Images".
+### 🌟🌟🌟This code is a **pytorch** implementation of our paper "GL-LCM: Global-Local Latent Consistency Models for Fast High-Resolution Bone Suppression in Chest X-Ray Images".

 ## 🎥Visualization before and after bone suppression